Vol. 01 — Lifecycle Portfolio

 A living ecommerce ecosystem at Verana.

-Beyond the inbox: a complete operating system for an emerging brand — CRM, retention, paid media direction, CRO, content, WhatsApp, cashback, community and the internal tools that hold it together.
+A complete operating system for an emerging luxury fashion brand - CRM, retention, paid media direction, CRO, content, WhatsApp, cashback, community and the internal tools that hold it together.
 Lifecycle, ops and brand designed as one body.

 verana — welcome-email.fig